owntheweb/europa-drone/README.md

 ## Work-In-Progress

 This project is still a work-in-progress.
-Stay tuned for updates.
+One of the biggest gaps at the moment is a need to tune values for each PWM hat and ECS as optimal settings per piece of hardware varies.

 ## Ingredients